lightningnetwork/lnd/docs/INSTALL.md

 #### Running lnd using the bitcoind backend

+To configure your bitcoind backend for use with lnd, first complete and verify the following:

+- The `bitcoind` instance must be configured with `--txindex` just like `btcd` above
+- Additionally, since `lnd` uses [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) to interface with `bitcoind`, *your `bitcoind` installation must be compiled with ZMQ*.
+If you installed it from source, this is likely the case, but if you installed it via Homebrew in the past it may not be included ([this has now been fixed](https://github.com/Homebrew/homebrew-core/pull/23088) in the latest Homebrew recipe for bitcoin)
-In order to run `lnd` with a `bitcoind` back-end, the `bitcoind` instance must be configured with `--txindex` just like `btcd` above.
-In addition, you'll need to configure the `bitcoind` instance with `--zmqpubrawblock` and `--zmqpubrawtx` (the latter is optional but allows you to see unconfirmed transactions in your wallet).
-They must be combined in the same ZMQ socket address.
-Then, run this command after `bitcoind` has finished syncing on testnet.
-Otherwise, replace `--bitcoin.testnet` with `--bitcoin.regtest`.
-Please note that the `rpcuser` and `rpcpass` parameters can typically be determined by `lnd` for a `bitcoind` instance running under the same user, including when using cookie auth.
+- Configure the `bitcoind` instance for ZMQ with `--zmqpubrawblock` and `--zmqpubrawtx` (the latter is optional but allows you to see unconfirmed transactions in your wallet).
+They must be combined in the same ZMQ socket address (e.g. `--zmqpubrawblock=tcp://127.0.0.1:28332` and `--zmqpubrawtx=tcp://127.0.0.1:28332`).
+- Start `bitcoind` running against testnet, and let it complete a full sync with the testnet chain (alternatively, use `--bitcoind.regtest` instead).

+Once all of the above is complete, and you've confirmed `bitcoind` is fully updated with the latest blocks on testnet, run the command below to launch `lnd` with `bitcoind` as your backend (as with `bitcoind`, you can create an `lnd.conf` to save these options, more info on that is described further below):

 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=bitcoind --bitcoind.rpcuser=kek --bitcoind.rpcpass=kek --externalip=X.X.X.X
+lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=bitcoind --bitcoind.rpcuser=REPLACEME --bitcoind.rpcpass=REPLACEME --bitcoind.zmqpath=tcp://127.0.0.1:28332 --externalip=X.X.X.X
 ```

+*NOTE:*
+- The auth parameters `rpcuser` and `rpcpass` parameters can typically be determined by `lnd` for a `bitcoind` instance running under the same user, including when using cookie auth.
+In this case, you can exclude them from the `lnd` options entirely.
+- If you DO choose to explicitly pass the auth parameters in your `lnd.conf` or command line options for `lnd` (`bitcoind.rpcuser` and `bitcoind.rpcpass` as shown in example command above), you must also specify the `bitcoind.zmqpath` option.
+Otherwise, `lnd` will attempt to get the configuration from your `bitcoin.conf`.
+- You must ensure the same address (including port) is used for the `bitcoind.zmqpath` option passed to `lnd` as for the `zmqpubrawblock` and `zmqpubrawtx` passed in the `bitcoind` options.

 #### Network Reachability